The 3 Best Exercises to Lose Weight Fast [And Build Muscle too]

 I know what you're going to say.
 "I don't want to get bulky"

 Don't worry, you won't.
-Building large amounts of muscle mass is extremely difficult and requires a tremendous amount of dedication.
+Building large amounts of muscle mass are extremely difficult and require a tremendous amount of dedication.
 If it were easy, everyone who regularly goes to the gym would be huge.

 When I say increasing your muscle mass, I am referring to developing and strengthening the large muscles groups that keep you in motion.

 The best way to increase your muscle mass is to use big compound exercises that have a very large range of motion.